Original Issuance Date: October 5, 2015

 K. Use of Non-Licensed Facilities

-Use of non-licensed facilities for lodging presents an increased liability risk to the UW System and are prohibited.
+Other than Airbnb for Work, use of non-licensed facilities for lodging presents an increased liability risk to the UW System and are prohibited.
 Exceptions may be granted by the approving authority after the evaluation of risk in circumstances where there is a lack of commercial lodging facilities near the business site or when the business purpose precludes use of a commercial lodging facility (e.g. remote location research assignment).
 When exceptions are approved, the other provisions of the policy apply and costs must be receipted to the level of detail specified.

 L. Use of Campgrounds